 A 12-month Waiting Period

 A 12-month waiting period applies when individuals decline dental coverage, then enroll during an Open Enrollment period.
 If you don’t enroll yourself or a dependent in dental coverage when initially eligible, then choose to enroll during an Open Enrollment period, you or your dependent will be considered a “late enrollee” and will be subject to a 12-month waiting period on all dental plans, meaning only diagnostic and preventive care will be covered for the first full 12 months of coverage.

 Why a Waiting Period?

-Dental and vision services tend to be less urgent than medical services, which leads to “adverse selection”, meaning people who know they need costly services are most likely to enroll.
+Dental services tend to be less urgent than medical services, which leads to “adverse selection”, meaning people who know they need costly services are most likely to enroll.
 The uninsured have greater leeway to postpone needed services until they attain insurance to cover them.
 If left unregulated, this can cost the plan more in claims than the premiums it brings in.
 The waiting period helps control costs, maintaining a balance between premiums coming in and claims paid out.